Updated: May 22, 2020

 Popular online meeting apps are Zoom, GoToMeeting and Join.me.
 Here’s a comparison between Zoom and GotoMeeting.

-Google Hangouts Meet is an included option for all users at organizations with G Suite.
+Google Meet is an included option for all users at organizations with G Suite.

-Google announced on March 3, 2020 that it would be enabling Hangouts Meet premium features (normally only available to G Suite Enterprise edition customers) to all G Suite customers through July 1, 2020.
+Google announced on March 3, 2020 that it would be enabling Meet’s premium features (normally only available to G Suite Enterprise edition customers) to all G Suite customers through July 1, 2020.
+This has been extended to September 30,2020.

 The ability to communicate by Voice over Internet Protocol (VoIP) is built into applications such as Slack and Hangouts Meet.
 However, sometimes there’s a need for traditional point to point telephone calls.

-VoIP phone systems like RingCentral, 8×8, Ooma and Google’s Voice app can give distributed users a business phone number.
+VoIP phone systems like RingCentral, 8x8, Ooma and Google’s Voice app can give distributed users a business phone number.
 Communication hardware options include traditional desk phones, computer and headset and mobile phone.

 Project management software